-Wax the entire gelcoat surface at least once a month after a thorough cleaning with a good-quality marine max.
+Wax the entire gelcoat surface with a good-quality marine wax at least once a year after a thorough cleaning.
 Use of a specially formulated marine gelcoat wax will prevent color fade, and soil and scum adhesion.

 Your boat will actually perform better with a clean waxed bottom.
 If a heavy algae is noticed on the bottom, your Formula dealer can recommend a good remover for your particular area.